 I did find some of Agent Reilly’s luck and actions to be a bit too implausible – it seems as if the man cannot die and if he gets hurt he just shakes it off.
 Reilly also did things I thought were out of character.
-As a former solider I know that for a time I felt naked without my gun, it is hard for me to believe that Reilly would make the mistake of putting his gun in a backpack.
+For example, as a former solider I know that for a time I felt naked without my gun, it is hard for me to believe that Reilly would make the mistake of putting his gun in a backpack.

 “The Templar Salvation” is filled with chases and fights (which I thought were overdrawn and could have been shortened – but that’s nitpicking), but I truly enjoyed the historical perspectives which were mesmerizing.
 The reference to other characters in Templar books not written by Mr. Khoury certainly got a chuckle out of me.
 Overall this is an enjoyable book which was fast paced, likable characters and when it was all said and done, left me with some things to think about.